Johnson Electric And Aegis Sortation To Showcase Warehouse Automation Innovations At MODEX 2024

-At MODEX, Johnson Electric will launch TrueDriveTM, a new approach to motorized drive roller (MDR) conveyors, capable of boosting throughput up to 250% compared to leading solutions.
-The company will also showcase VersaSortTM, a compact steerable wheel module that allows divert functions to operate up to twice as fast in small- to medium-sized sortation systems.
+At MODEX, Johnson Electric will launch TrueDrive, a new approach to motorized drive roller (MDR) conveyors, capable of boosting throughput up to 250% compared to leading solutions.
+The company will also showcase VersaSort, a compact steerable wheel module that allows divert functions to operate up to twice as fast in small- to medium-sized sortation systems.

 At MODEX, both technologies will be featured in a working zero-pressure accumulation and diverter table designed by Aegis Sortation.